EthanWZech/CS5319-Final-Project-Group-02-Zech-Mathis-Truitt/README.md

 # Loom
 Project for Software Design &amp; Architecture 2025

+# Frontend
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started
+The frontend is located in Loom/React/loom/.

 First, run the development server: